Ietu/SudokuSolver/README.md

 ------------------------------------------------

-SSolver.py is with no imports, needs to manually add a board into the SSolver.py file in the boards part, First prints input board and then the solved board.
+SSolver.py is with no imports, needs to manually add a board into the SSolver.py file in the boards part.
+First prints input board and then the solved board.

 ![sudoku](https://user-images.githubusercontent.com/54209182/226075525-f33c0454-6c25-452b-80a2-f81de7e0a942.png)